 Rather than deck your surfaces out with shiny plastic baubles with a metallic sheen, opt for more natural options.
 These could be made from wood, clay, or even glass, and they will give you a more authentic look in the end than the regular ones.
 The fact that you will also be supporting a local handmade business will go a long way in ensuring you spread the holiday cheer.
 If you’re artistically inclined, you can search for tutorials online and make the decorations yourself, getting your children in on the activity!

 Purchase From a Sustainable Carpet Brand

 Finally, it’s a great time to update your home’s carpets, so while you’re at it, you can shop and purchase from a sustainable carpet brand.
 In the United States, the carpet industry accounts for up to 51% of the total flooring market, showing that there are many homes with carpets in America.
 To enjoy the benefits of having a warm and comfortable floor in winter while helping keep the environment green, shop for an extra or replacement carpet from a carpet brand that’s sustainable.

 As a parent, you may find it hard to draw the right balance between spending time with your children in a healthy way and getting the home ready for the holidays.
+You might even want to give your bedrooms a mini makeover for the winter.
+Maybe you can buy silk duvet covers for all of the beds to give all the rooms a new look!
 The five tips above can help you do both of these things successfully, so try them out this winter.